 The Master of Arts in Conflict Management and the Conflict Management Graduate Certificate program are available in a hybrid format at our Nashville campus location.

 The master’s in Conflict Management degree program is designed for students who want to become experts in conflict management and resolution.
 Meanwhile, the Conflict Management certification is designed for students seeking an introduction to conflict management skills.
 Both programs are meant to strengthen students’ qualifications and confidence in navigating the conflict management and resolution processes in different contexts.

-You’ll be equipped with the tools to recognize, understand and alleviate conflict in intrapersonal, interpersonal, organizational and governmental settings.
-Wherever conflict arises, be fully prepared to meet the needs of your workplace, community and family.
+You’ll be equipped with the tools to recognize, understand and alleviate conflicts across intrapersonal, interpersonal, organizational and governmental settings.
+Wherever conflict arises, you will be fully prepared to meet the needs of your workplace, community and family.

 Individuals are welcome to apply to the conflict management program from all academic disciplines and professions.
 Students with undergraduate degrees from an accredited university will have met all prerequisites.

 Applicants to either the graduate certificate or M.A. program in Conflict Management must submit the following for enrollment:

 - Graduate Application Form: The Institute for Conflict Management offers graduate programs with two entry points per academic year—August (fall semester) and January (spring semester).
 Although we offer rolling admission, all candidates are encouraged to complete the online graduate application at least four-to-six weeks before courses begin.

 - Application Fee: A non-refundable $50 application fee must be submitted before the application is evaluated by the admissions committee.

 - Résumé: Include a résumé detailing academic, personal and professional experiences and achievements.